-such that $f$ is $n$-connective makes $X$ into an infinite loop space over $Y$ after $(2n-2)$-truncation.
-We wish to convert the study of Diagram~\eqref{eq:groupobdiag} in spaces to the study of its (pointed) homotopy fibers, in a coherent manner.
-Hence, this appendix focuses on explaining the pointed version straightening and unstraightening for functors to spaces.
+with $f$ is $n$-connective can equivalently be viewed as a functor from $Y$ to infinite loop spaces, after $(2n-2)$-truncation.

-\begin{notation} We establish terminology and conventions and provide references. \begin{enumerate} \item Let $\sset$ the category of simplicial sets and $\operatorname{Cat}_{\Delta}$ denote the category of simplicially enriched categories.
-By $\infone$-category, we will mean a simplicial set that satisfies the inner horn condition (a quasi-category, \cite[1.1.2.4]{HTT}).\footnote{There are many other approaches to infinity categories, but this one is sufficient for our purposes.} \item We let $\mathfrak C$ denote the left adjoint to the homotopy coherent nerve functor $N\: \op{Cat}_{\Delta} \to \operatorname{sSet}$ (see \cite[1.1.5]{HTT}).
-These functors participate in a Quillen equivalence of simplicial model categories
+\begin{notation} We establish terminology and conventions and provide references. \begin{enumerate} \item Let $\sset$ denote the category of simplicial sets and $\operatorname{Cat}_{\Delta}$ denote the category of simplicially enriched categories. \item By $\infone$-category, we will mean a simplicial set that satisfies the inner horn condition (a quasi-category, \cite[1.1.2.4]{HTT}). \item Let $\mathfrak C$ denote the left adjoint to the homotopy coherent nerve functor $N\: \op{Cat}_{\Delta} \to \operatorname{sSet}$ \cite[1.1.5]{HTT}.
+There is a Quillen equivalence of simplicial model categories

-between simplicial sets with the Joyal model structure and simplicially enriched categories with the Bergner model structure (see \cite[Section 1.1.5]{HTT} for discussion; see \cite{Berg2}, \cite{Berg1}, and \cite{Joyal1} for a proof).
-This sets up an equivalence between two theories of infinity categories -- that of quasi-categories and that of Kan complex enriched categories.

-\item We let ${\sset}_{/S}$ denote the simplicial model category of simplicial sets over $S$, endowed with the contravariant model structure.
+between simplicial sets with the Joyal model structure and simplicially enriched categories with the Bergner model structure (see \cite[Section 1.1.5]{HTT} for discussion; \cite{Berg2}, \cite{Berg1}, and \cite{Joyal1} for a proof). \item Let ${\sset}_{/S}$ denote the simplicial model category of simplicial sets over $S$, endowed with the contravariant model structure.
 We have an associated simplicial category $\operatorname{ RFib}(S)$ obtained by taking fibrant-cofibrant objects. \item Let $\Kan$ denote the $\infone$-category of Kan complexes obtained by taking fibrant-cofibrant objects in the simplicial model category of simplicial sets with the Kan model structure and applying $N$.